If you’re an introvert, then choosing a job is no easy task.

 3. Best Jobs for Introverts in Singapore: Programmer

-Whether you are website developer or mobile application programmer, one thing is certain.
+Whether you are a website developer or mobile application programmer, one thing is certain.

 You don’t need to interact much with people.